taufderl/mailagent/README.md

 # TODO:

 - list#show: remove user, add existing user
 - if empty send no lists error
 - list recognition only from [] and case insensitive
+- ensure that incomingmessage is only available from same host

 ## To make it nicer
 - tooltips